 October 21, 2005

 Peter Ford will present Rhonda Fleming with an award for her Outstanding Achievement in Entertainment in Western Film at the Reel Cowboys 8th Annual Silver Spur ceremony at the Sportsmen’s Lodge in Studio City, California.
 In 1951, Ms. Fleming starred opposite Glenn Ford in The Redhead and the Cowboy--a well received Western adventure.
-She speaks candidly about her experience making the picture in Glenn Ford: A Life in Film, coming soon.
+She speaks candidly about her experience making the picture in Glenn Ford: A Life, coming soon.

 May 23, 2005